 In earlier posts, we established a need to measure greenhouse gas emissions.
 Many flow measurement technologies have inherent disadvantages, including the expense, having moving parts, requiring pressure and temperature measurement, or poor low flow sensitivity.
 When evaluating thermal dispersion or thermal flow meters, it’s clear that they excel in key areas which would benefit greenhouse gas monitoring:

 - The thermal mass flow meter (TMFM) measures mass flow and is not impacted by temperature and pressure changes.
 Therefore there is no need for separate temperature or pressure transmitters.

 - TMFMs offer high accuracy and repeatability.

-- TMFMs offer excellent rangeability with over 100:1 and resolution as much as 1000 to 1.
+- TMFMs offer excellent rangeability with over 100:1 and resolution of as much as 1000 to 1.

 - TMFMs have no moving parts.

 - TMFMs are easy to install by insertion into a pipe.

 - The SAGE meter offers an easy onsite in-the-pipe calibration verification.

 - The TMFM offers a negligible pressure drop; therefore, it doesn’t impede the flow or waste energy.

 - TMFMs are ideal for monitoring very low velocities, common in GHG monitoring applications.

 - Most TMFMs offer analog and digital communication options to interface with emission management systems to track GHG emissions.

 Principals of Thermal Mass Flow Meter Operation

 Thermal mass flow meters (TMFMs) measure gas flow based upon the principle of convective heat transfer.
-Either insertion style probes or in-line flow bodies support two sensors that are in contact with the gas.
-The sensors are resistance temperature detectors (RTDs), and the SAGE METERING (SAGE) sensors consist of highly stable reference-grade precision-matched platinum windings clad in a protective 316 SS sheath for industrial environments.
+Either insertion style probes or in-line flow bodies support two sensors in contact with the gas.
+The sensors are resistance temperature detectors (RTDs).
+The Sage Metering sensors consist of highly stable reference-grade precision-matched platinum windings in a protective 316 SS sheath for industrial environments.

 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.